siana-systems/docker-cubeai-cpu/README.md

 # SIANA Cube-AI Development Docker for CPU-Host

-This repo is used to work with a docker image for deep-learning development targeting the STMicroelectronics Cube-AI platform.
+This repo provides a docker image for deep-learning development targeting the STMicroelectronics Cube-AI platform.

 At its core, it includes a cube-ai compatible versions of TensorFlow and Keras, aka keras.io.
 In addition, several typical packages are included to help with parsing data (images and audio, refer to the Dockerfile for details.)
 Note: this dockerfile is based on the `Dockerfile` of the [official Keras-Docker](https://github.com/keras-team/keras/tree/master/docker), which initially targetted GPU host machines.